 Vehicles arriving before or after Parking Services office hours may purchase a parking permit from the kiosk located behind the Visitor Center in the service drive.
 Pay by Space fees are required except for University recognized holidays and on weekends, starting at 5 p.m.
 Friday through 11:00 p.m. on Sunday.

 Parking permits are not required when parked at the pay by space stalls; however the parking permit does not cancel the requirement to pay the fees of the pay by space stalls.

-If a Vehicle Becomes Disabled: When a vehicle becomes stalled, stuck, or disabled on University property, contact the University Police immediately with the license number, vehicle information, and location.
+If a Vehicle Becomes Disabled: When a vehicle becomes stalled, stuck, or disabled on University property, contact University Parking Services and the University Police mmediately with the license number, vehicle information, and location.
 If the vehicle is not obstructing traffic or is not creating a hazard in any way, you will be given three (3) hours to move the vehicle before it is subject to a citation or tow.
 If the vehicle is parked at a parking meter, the meter must be paid until the vehicle is moved.

 The University reserves the right to close University parking lots for maintenance, snow removal, special events, etc. when necessary.